dominique-mueller/notification-js/README.md

 stacking: false
 ```

+---

-##### # Limit
+##### Limit

 This option defines the maximum number (the limit) of notifications that can be open at the same time.
-Note that
-whatever the limit option is set to - at least one notification can always be opened.

 > Note: This option only works if stacking is enabled.